Treatment of Ewings sarcoma in Germany

 Surgeries can be different depending on the location of the tumour.
 If tumour is extensive, then surgery is not performed.
 Instead, doctors prescribe only chemotherapy and radiation therapy.

-They remove a bone and switch it with a prosthesis when sarcoma is located on the limbs.
-Kids need to have this prosthesis changed every several years to match their growth.
-There are high-tech prosthesis that can change its size without any surgery.
-A limb is rarely amputated if sarcoma is in the bones.
+Surgeons remove a bone and replace it with a prosthesis when sarcoma is located on the limbs.
+The prosthesis in children have to be replaced after several years due to the ongoing growth of the skeleton.
+There are high-tech prostheses that can change their size without any surgery.
+A limb is rarely amputated if sarcoma is present in the bones.

-If the tumour is located in the chest, surgeons remove the tumour and closely located ribs.
-Often, Ewing’s sarcoma spreads into the lungs and thus, the surgery expands to those areas as well.
+If the tumour is located in the chest, surgeons remove the tumour and nearby ribs.
+Often, Ewing’s sarcoma spreads into the lungs and thus the surgery expands to those areas as well.

 Tumours of the pelvic cavity require the removal of bone fragments.
-Regardless of tumour location, they remove the soft-tissue together with the bone.
-Meanwhile, the surgeon tries to preserve nerves and tendon as much as possible to ensure the mobility of the operated body part.
+Regardless of tumour location, doctors remove soft tissues together with the bone.
+Meanwhile, the surgeon tries to preserve nerves and tendons as much as possible to ensure the mobility of the operated body part.